Make a donation

 • Avoid extractions and periodontal surgery, if possible, as well as dental implants.

-• Which side effects you should report immediately.
+which side effects you should report immediately

-Common side effects of chemotherapy How are they managed?
+Common side effects of chemotherapy

 • Anti-sickness (anti-emetic) drugs can help prevent nausea and vomiting.